Toronto Long-Term Disability (LTD) Lawyers

 A helping hand from our Toronto long-term disability lawyers

-All experienced car accident lawyers will tell you that, unlike the U.S., there isn’t a personal injury magic fairy in Canada doling out massive cash awards.
-Nor is there a handy dandy guideline to consult.
-We’ll figure out what your claim is worth by keeping the upper limit in mind, and knowing the ranges awarded in previous personal injury cases.
+We’ll figure out what your disability claim is worth by keeping the upper limit in mind, and knowing the ranges awarded in previous personal injury cases.
 But there are common elements that come into play: the type of action, negligence factors, and the nature and extent of your damages.
+An experienced, long-term disability lawyer at Verkhovets law will help you get a fair settlement.

 Contact us now and we’ll start work on your behalf.